 You can relive the glory and excitement of the games on a self-guided walking tour.
 It includes event venues and other legacy buildings from the Olympics like the bobsleigh track and medal ceremony location.

-Things to Do in Whistler Village in Winter
+Best Things to Do in Whistler in Winter: Explore the Village

 You don’t need to leave the village to find lots of things to do in Whistler.
 You could easily spend a day or two exploring the winding pedestrian friendly streets.
 Just be sure to wear your winter boots and as it gets pretty snowy!

 Whistler’s core is a purpose-built pedestrian village.
-Some people say it looks a bit like alpine Disneyland.
+I think it looks a bit like alpine Disneyland.
 In the winter it’s covered in snow and charming twinkling lights.
+If I have downtime in Whistler, I love to take a walk through the village to people-watch.

 Take a walk on the Village Stroll, a pedestrian-only street that winds past cafes, boutiques, and ski shops.
-It’s a great place to window-shop, people-watch, or just enjoy a walk.
+It’s a great place to window-shop or just enjoy a walk.
 Use this map of Whistler Village to find your way.

 Since it is an international ski destination, Whistler has surprisingly good shopping for such a small town, and most of it is concentrated around the pedestrian-friendly Village Stroll.
 You can find your favourite chain stores like The Gap and Lululemon alongside fine jewelry and tons of outdoor and ski shops.